smartlife/color-sorting-game/README.md

 # Color Sorting Game

-A minimal web-based game skeleton that demonstrates how to manage multiple screens on a mobile layout.
+A web-based game.
 The game includes:

 - **Start Screen** – presented when the page loads.
 Press **Start** to begin.
 - **Game Screen** – shows the current level with a **Reset Level** button.